tinode/chat/docs/API.md

   seq: 123, // integer, ID of the message that client has acknowledged,
             // guaranteed 0 < read <= recv <= {ctrl.params.seq}; present for recv &
             // read
+  event: "ringing", // string, used by video/audio calls
+  payload: { ... }  // object, arbitrary payload, used by video calls
 }
 ```